Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ## Intro

 Border generation grand strategy games may be one of the most interesting subjects that I approached so far.
 There is parsing to be done and tooling to modify and read the game data, then using shader magic, we get "border gore".
 The combination between the two makes for a varied challenge.
-I read a few posts on the forums online:[very_old_epic_thread], [simulating_eu4], [game_dev_exchange] and adventured into the subject with much *zeal*.
+I read a few posts on the online forums:[very_old_epic_thread], [simulating_eu4], [game_dev_exchange] and adventured into the subject with much *zeal*.

 I started this project around the time that Paradox was already posting videos with the new content of Europa Universalis 5 (EU5).
 Below are a few references from Paradox games: